An Unlikely Duo Just Gave Us The Best

 Advertisement

-The stars are such professional theatre people that they didn't even flinch when they narrowly avoided a car accident.
+The stars are such professional theater people that they didn't even flinch when they narrowly avoided a car accident.

 "I like that we didn't skip a beat," Grande joked.
-"That is what comes from being a theatre person."
+"That is what comes from being a theater person."

 This technically isn't the first time that Grande has worked with MacFarlane.
 In 2014, Grande voiced "Italian Girl" on the Family Guy episode "Mom's the Word."